-Complete and deliver the Registration to Graduate with Honors form to the Honors Program Office - we do not accept mailed, faxed or emailed forms - before your semester's deadline and keep the list of Honors Program deadlines for your own reference.
+Complete and deliver the Registration to Graduate with Honors form - plus the required prospectus, bibliography and timeline - to the Honors Program Office (we do not accept mailed, faxed or emailed forms) before your semester's deadline and keep the list of Honors Program deadlines for your own reference.
 Deadlines marked Faculty are for faculty only.

 The Registration to Graduate with Honors form is not an application; when the form is signed by an Honors Council representative, that means your department has decided to support you and your project.
 You will not be contacted by the Honors Program regarding your registration form.

-Your department may have additional deadlines and requirements than the Honors Program, but you must follow all Honors Program deadlines and requirements in order to successfully graduate with honors.
+Your department may have additional deadlines and requirements but you must follow all Honors Program deadlines and requirements in order to successfully graduate with honors.

 If you have questions, your first contact should be your thesis advisor or Honors Council representative; if they cannot answer your question, feel free to contact us.